teacheredu-euniwell/oer-diversity-inclusion/README.md

 > * What happens at home is not my responsibility.
 > * I make an offer in writing that I can serve as a contact person and I provide information about other sources of help.
 > * I seek direct contact with the parents.
-> * Other procedure
+> * Other

-You can also note other reactions separately and share them anonymously on the public OER feedback wall in the “content” section.
+You can also note other reactions separately and share them anonymously on the [public OER feedback wall](https://padlet.com/teacheredueuniwell/oerdiversityinclusion) in the "content" section.

 What You Will Find in the Next Section
 ---
 You now come to the last sub-chapter of Students´ Diversity in Inclusive Classrooms that includes Universal factors of personality structure.

 [^1]: Thin teenage boy with long hair sitting in classroom, transition to female identiy.